Cleveland Clinic CRNA School: Admissions, Tuition & 2026 Guide

 If your undergraduate GPA is lower, the most effective remedy is to take graduate-level science coursework (advanced pathophysiology, advanced pharmacology, chemistry) and earn As.

-A strong CCRN, leadership in your ICU, and exceptional letters of recommendation can also offset a borderline GPA.
+A strong CCRN, ICU leadership, and exceptional letters of recommendation can also offset a borderline GPA.

 Clinical Sites: Where Will You Actually Train?